Jimbo Fisher: Head coach at Florida State

 The beginning of the end for Fisher's tenure came in the 2017 season opener.
-In the second half of a season-opening 24-7 loss to Alabama, quarterback Deondre Francois tore the patellar tendon in his left knee.
+In the second half of a season-opening 24–7 loss to Alabama, quarterback Deondre Francois tore the patellar tendon in his left knee.
 Francois' backup, James Blackman, was raw and untested, exposing FSU's several years of recruiting misses at quarterback since Winston's signing.
 A close loss to NC State a week later knocked them out of the polls for the first time since the middle of the 2011 season.
 They went on to finish with their first on-field losing record in ACC play since joining the league.
-They were only able to continue the longest active bowl streak in FBS by defeating Louisiana-Monroe in a game that had been rescheduled from September due to Hurricane Irma.
+They were only able to continue the longest active bowl streak in FBS by defeating Louisiana-Monroe team in a game that had been rescheduled from September due to Hurricane Irma.

 A 2019 article in Bleacher Report detailed a number of problems with the culture of the FSU program under Fisher.
 According to former assistants, the players seemed to lose their drive after the 2013 national championship season.
 Additionally, Bleacher Report revealed that Florida State had the worst Academic Progress Rate score of any Power Five program, and was actually on the verge of an automatic postseason ban.
 Reportedly, Fisher had given his assistants a mandate to "keep players eligible" above all else; athletic director Dave Coburn conceded as much.
 Fisher's successor, Willie Taggart, was stunned at the apparent laissez-faire attitude toward academics when he arrived, and instituted immediate changes.
 Several former assistants from Fisher's tenure believed the casual attitude toward academics were part of a larger erosion of discipline that gradually led to a sense of entitlement.

-In eight years at Florida State, Fisher accumulated an 83–23 record, a 2013 BCS national championship, three ACC conference championships, four Atlantic Division titles (three outright, one shared), four AP Poll top 10 finishes, and four bowl game victories.
+In eight years at Florida State, Fisher accumulated an 83–23 record, a BCS national championship, three ACC conference championships, four Atlantic Division titles (three outright, one shared), four AP Poll top 10 finishes, and four bowl game victories.
 His .783 winning percentage is the highest in FSU history.